I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 I find myself in the position of Devil’s Advocate quite often.

-I also find myself frequently complaining to friends and colleagues that they have forced me into defending a person who I would rather not defend simply because they are jumping to conclusions and assuming the worst.
+I also frequently find myself complaining to friends and colleagues that they have forced me to defend a person I would rather not defend, simply because they are jumping to conclusions and assuming the worst.
 Why not allow the person in question to prove or disprove their good intent rather than assuming it for them?

 Case in point: